FlyTechVideos/DeadPixelSimulator/README.md

 As seen on YouTube (link to be updated once the video is online).

+## READ THIS BEFORE YOU ACTUALLY RUN THE THING

+- Your mouse will feel sluggish, that's expected and normal.
+- Yes, anything that changes your cursor will give the trick away, as you will see two cursors.
+80/20 rule, guys.
+- To kill the simulator, you have to run `taskkill /f /im powershell.exe` as the generator actually runs as a PowerShell script in the background.
+The original exe just drops the script and then exits.
+- **After you kill the script, your cursor will be invisible. <ins>DON'T PANIC.</ins>** You can still use it, but it is invisible.
+Two ways to fix:
+	- Restart your computer / log out.
+Easiest fix.
+	- Use your keyboard to restore the cursor.
+		1. Start button
+		2. Enter in the search (just type away): "Change the mouse pointer display or speed" and press enter to open the menu
+		3. Use your keyboard to navigate to the "Pointers" tab (Shift+Tab > Left button)
+		4. Tab into the cursor selection dropdown (press Tab once - it will most likely say "Windows Default (system scheme)" for you)
+		5. Press UP then DOWN - we need the dropdown selection to change away and then back
+		6. Hit Alt+A for Apply (or, if you are not using English, whatever letter is underlined on the "Apply" button instead of A).
+		7. Done, cursor is back.

 ## Why is this a weird repo and not just a downloadable .EXE?

 I made the experience with [BlueScreenSimulator](https://github.com/FlyTechVideos/BluescreenSimulator) that AVs were overly eager to mark it as "JokeWare" which led to loads of false detections.
 While I understand the reasons behind it (after all, certainly not a professional software), it did cause many people to be concerned about it.